 Seventy years later investigators moved into new territory.
 In May 2021 the body was exhumed so DNA samples could, hopefully, be retrieved to reveal the man’s identity.

 Back in 1949, a phone number led police to a 27-year-old nursing student who asked at the time that her name not be made public.

 Later, when police showed her the death mask, she almost fainted, but she denied she knew the man.

 Somerton Man was thought to be 40-45 years old.
 He wore a smart suit and tie, but the labels were removed from his clothes.
 There was no ID on the body and there were no signs of violence.
 The dry sand around him was undisturbed.
 He didn’t match any reports of people missing.

-The pathologist who performed the autopsy found his spleen had grown to three times its normal size, and it and the liver were damaged.
-The report said it was doubtful the man died of natural causes.
+The pathologist who performed the autopsy found the man’s spleen had grown to three times its normal size, and it and the liver were damaged.
 The doctor who carried out the post-mortem examination concluded that death was caused by heart failure due to poisoning.
 Further tests failed to identify the presence of any foreign substance.

 The pathology report noted the man’s toes had a slight wedge and his calf muscles were high and pronounced – could the man have been a ballet dancer or a long-distance runner?
 His teeth were unusual. – his lateral incisors were missing, his sharp canines had grown next to his from teeth.
 But no dental records of any known person were a match.